Three reasons your lawn mower won’t start after winter storage

 2. The spark plug is dead.

-As we always say, the spark plug is tiny but mighty.
-Fortunately, spark plug replacement is super simple and inexpensive.
+As we always say, the mower’s spark plug is tiny but mighty.
+Fortunately, spark plug replacement is super simple and inexpensive and can help with starting a lawn mower after winter.

 Shop for replacement lawn mower parts.